Uninsured Medical Expenses and Child Support

 State Guidelines for Uninsured Medical Expenses

 - Parents share the cost when the amount equals more than a certain percentage of the original child support payment.

-Additionally, some states distinguish between non-recurring and recurring health care costs, and these states also require parents to share the cost of only unpredictable non-recurring health care costs based on their income percentage level.
+Some states distinguish between non-recurring and recurring health care costs.
+These states also force parents to share the cost of only unpredictable non-recurring health care costs based on their income percentage level.
 Check the child support laws of your particular state to see how they manage uninsured medical expenses in your case.

 Collecting Unpaid or Unreimbursed Medical Expenses

-When parents disagree over whether a medical service is necessary -- such as whether a child needs to see a doctor at the first sign of a cold -- a court may consider the reasonableness of the medical service to determine whether a payment split should occur.
+What happens if parents disagree over whether a medical service is necessary?
+For example, they may disagree on whether a child needs to see a physician after the first sign of a cold.
+A court may consider the reasonableness of the medical service to determine whether the parents should split the payment.

-In all cases, parents should use the following tips when attempting to collect unreimbursed or uninsured medical expenses:
+In all cases, parents may use the following tips when attempting to collect unreimbursed or uninsured medical expenses:

-- Retain any and all proof of payment, including receipts, checks, bank statements, and any other financial records that are relevant to such medical expenses
+- Retain proof of payment, including receipts, bank statements, checks, and any other financial records that are relevant to such medical expenses.

-- Make several copies of bills and receipts for your records, if necessary
+- Make copies of bills and receipts for your records.

-- Provide notice to the other parent (including copies of relevant documents).
-Demand reimbursement in writing in an agreed-upon numbers of days or timeframe
+- Provide written notice to the other parent (including copies of relevant documents).
+Demand reimbursement in writing in an agreed-upon number of days or otherwise reasonable timeframe.

-- Try to reach out to the other parent informally
+- Reach out to the other parent informally as well.

 Enforcing Unpaid or Unreimbursed Medical Expenses